ajdrake/invoice_api/README.md

 # Invoice API

-POST /invoice
+- POST /invoice
-GET /invoice/{id}
+- GET /invoice/{id}
-GET /count
+- GET /count

-Post the `/invoice` stores the invoice
+Post the `/invoice` stores the invoice.
 Get on the `/count` returns the number of invoices.
-Get on the `/invoice/{invoiceId}` returns the requested invoice (invoiceId should be a guid)
+Get on the `/invoice/{invoiceId}` returns the requested invoice (invoiceId should be a guid).

 # Docker
 Create the image